 Heme formation occurs in a series of steps that concludes with inserting an iron atom into the center of a molecule called protoporphyrin.
 When there is not enough iron available, as in iron deficiency, or when the insertion of iron is inhibited, as in lead poisoning, protoporphyrin combines with zinc instead of iron to form ZPP.
 This serves no useful purpose in red blood cells since it cannot bind to oxygen.

 Erythrocyte protoporphyrin (EP) accumulates in red blood cells when insufficient iron is present for proper heme synthesis.
 A small percentage of EP may be unbound and can be measured as free erythrocyte protoporphyrin (FEP), with the remaining EP (about 90%) measured as ZPP.

 ZPP may be ordered along with a lead test when chronic exposure to lead is known or suspected in adults.
 Signs and symptoms of lead poisoning include:

 - Numbness and/or tingling in the hands and feet

-The test may be ordered when an employee is a participant in an occupational lead monitoring program or when someone has a hobby, such as working with stained glass, that brings the person into frequent contact with lead.
+The test may be ordered when as an employee, you are a participant in an occupational lead monitoring program or if you have a hobby, such as working with stained glass, that brings you into frequent contact with lead.